Code-Institute-Submissions/wfpblife/README.md

     * ranking for **Most frequent visitor**, **Most active contributor** and **Most active reviewer**
     * recipe performance (number of views, ratings, etc.)
     * recipe download or print facility
-* To maintain content quality the site could incorporate moderation (initially from the site owner but then through volunteer moderators)
+* A shop, to allow the site owner to launch a range of select products targeting the client base.
-* To improve user experience by including _Forgotten Password_ functionality
+* To improve user experience by including _Forgotten Password_ functionality.
+* Improve image handling, including the ability to replace images and / or provide muliple images.

 ***
 ## Technologies Used